 Creating a theme component

-Since Q2 2008, a new approach for using all the Telerik predefined themes was introduced.
-It represents isolating a set of themes in a separate class library project.
+This article demonstrates how to isolate a theme in a separate class library project.
 This class library project is actually the theme component, which you can later use in your main project.
 This approach greatly simplifies the way of adding and removing themes to your project and helps in displaying the themes in design-time.

 1. Add a new Class Library project to your current solution.

-2. Add your theme files and set their Build Action to Embedded Resource.
+2. Add your theme files and their Build Action to Embedded Resource.

 3. Add a new class to represent your theme component to the project: